 This watch features a brushed and polished nickel-free steel case and the crown is signed D. Dornblueth, as is the tang buckle.

 Power reserve is 50 hours.

-This watch ships on a black calf leather Dornblueth strap with Dornblueth tang buckle.
+This watch ships on a black calf leather Dornblueth strap (and not brown as shown in the picture) with Dornblueth tang buckle.